kenlasko/nixos-wsl/README.md

 ```

 # Configuring SOPS
 SOPS allows you to store secrets such as SSH keys and passwords securely in your Git repo, much like Sealed Secrets does for Kubernetes.
 SOPS utilizes `age` to encrypt the secrets.
-All encrypted secrets are stored in [~/config/secrets.yaml](/config/secrets.yaml)
+All encrypted secrets are stored in [~/config/secrets.yaml](/config/secrets.yaml).

 Here's the configuration steps for first-time users:

 1. Generating age key.
-Once done, make sure to save `keys.txt` somewhere secure and NOT in the Git repo.
+Once done, make sure to save `~/.config/sops/age/keys.txt` somewhere secure and NOT in the Git repo.
+If you lose this, you will not be able to decrypt the files.
 ```
 mkdir -p ~/.config/sops/age
 export NIX_CONFIG="experimental-features = nix-command flakes"